MilianDIngco/SightBySound/README.md

 ![Project Logo](media/capture.jpg)

-## Depth Map Sonification

-This project generates audio from grayscale depth maps using a Hilbert curve traversal.
+Depth Map Sonification: This project generates audio from grayscale depth maps using a Hilbert curve traversal.
 Each pixel is associated with a frequency based on its position, and the pixel's brightness modulates the volume of the frequency.
 The final audio output is a composite of all the mapped frequencies, allowing the depth information to be perceived through sound.

+## :loudspeaker: News
+- January 7, 2026: SightBySound project is live! :tada:

-## Features
+## :sparkles: Features

 - Depth-to-audio conversion via Hilbert curve
 - Debug and timing modes for performance testing
 - Customizable experiments for different settings
 - Data collection and analysis tools

-## Getting Started
+## :rocket: Getting Started

-### Dependencies
+### :package: Dependencies

 - [OpenCV 4+](https://opencv.org)
 - [OpenAL](https://openal.org) or [OpenAL Soft](https://openal-soft.org/)

-### Prerequisites
+### :clipboard: Prerequisites

 - Two statically mounted cameras
 - A speaker
 - A C++ compiler (e.g., `g++`)
 - `make`

-### Compiling and Running
+### :hammer_and_wrench: Compiling and Running

 #### Run the main program:
 ```bash